 Pontoon Windshields: How to Choose a Windshield, Rain Shield or Enclosure

-The windshield is a surprisingly important piece of your pontoon.
-Just think how much harder it would be to navigate turbulent waters, and ride against heavy winds and rains.
+The windshield is a surprisingly important piece of your pontoon boat.
+Just think how much harder it would be to navigate turbulent waters and ride against heavy winds and rains.

 Here, we'll walk you through choosing the right pontoon windshield if you're going DIY, how to choose a rain shield (if you're going a little smaller) and how to maintain all of these things for the long term.